josebarrios23/project-student-dashboard-reboot/README.md

 - Allow Netlify to access your repo.

 ### Step 3: Configure Your Site
-- Set the build command as `npm run build`.
-- Set the publish directory to `build/`.
 - Click on “Deploy site”.

 ### Step 4: Domain and Launch